netdata/learn/docs/cloud/manage/sign-in.md

 ## What's next?

-If you haven't already onboarded to Netdata Cloud and claimed your first nodes, visit the [get started guide](/docs/cloud/get-started).
+If you haven't already onboarded to Netdata Cloud and connected your first nodes, visit the [get started guide](/docs/cloud/get-started).